Fit and Well Logo

 The low cabin pressure during a flight causes the gas inside your body cavities to expand, this makes you feel bloated and is the leading cause of high altitude flatulence (or, in plain English, farting during a flight).

-Airline foods tend to be low in fiber and high in carbohydrates because carbs calm your digestion and reduce bloating and gas generation.
+Airline foods tend to be low in fiber and high in refined carbohydrates because carbs calm your digestion and reduce bloating and gas generation.

 But more carbs means more calories, especially if these are simple carbohydrates like sugar.
 Lower fiber means slower intestinal transit and less cholesterol absorption in your bowel.